This story is part of CNBC Make It Millennium money a series that describes how people around the world earn, spend and save their money.

 Cricchi’s favorite way to spend money is exploring Seoul.

 During the week, she maintains low food costs (the school provides her with lunch for free, and she works on her own on weekdays) so she can pamper herself a little more on the weekends.
-On the same subject : Retirement expert: 'The Roth IRA is like the golden egg' – Yahoo Money.
+See the article : What to do if you save too much for retirement.

 A typical Saturday almost always involves going to a coffee shop for handmade drinks, pastries and brunches.
 “I jump a lot in cafes because the coffee culture here is very big,” Cricchio says.
 Trendy video she likes, Seoulism, is known for its rooftop view of the city.